hpc2n/intro-linux/docs/patterns.md

 Wild cards are metacharacters or placeholders (<a href="https://en.wikipedia.org/wiki/Wildcard_character">Wikipedia: Wildcard</a>) used to match one or more characters or numbers.
 In Linux shells, one can use them when finding patterns or when removing/listing all files of a certain type.

+Wild cards are also called "glob" or "globbing" patterns.

+???
+Globs

+    Globs, also known as glob (or globbing) patterns (<a href="https://en.wikipedia.org/wiki/Glob_(programming)">Wikipedia: Glob</a>) are patterns that can expand a wildcard pattern into a list of pathnames that match the given pattern.
+On the early versions of Linux, the command interpreters relied on a program that expanded these characters into unquoted arguments to a command: ``/etc/glob`` .

-Due to their convenience, wild cards are commonly used in programming languages, though their symbols may vary between languages.
+Due to their convenience, the concept of wild cards are commonly used in programming languages, however the symbols may vary between languages.
 Here is a list of wild cards in Linux: